airalab/robonomics-wiki/docs/en/sls-setup.md

 | I2C SDA                 | 255                |
 | I2C SCL                 | 255                |

 8. Then reboot the gateway.
-Choose `Actions` -> `eboot system` at the right top corner.
+Choose `Actions` -> `Reboot system` at the right top corner.

 9. Configure automatically adding devices to Home Assistant.
 Go to `Zigbee` -> `Config` then tick `Home Assistant MQTT Discovery` and `Clear States`.
 Then `Save` button and again **reboot** SLS gateway: